Let’s talk about your twin pregnancy diet and weight gain, two important topics.

 Pretty amazing, huh?

 It goes without saying that women who don’t gain enough weight during pregnancy also run severe risks–many experience premature births or babies born with low birth weights.
 This could be caused from nausea and vomiting due to morning sickness in the early stages of pregnancy.
 If these symptoms continue throughout pregnancy, seek professional medical advice.
-Kathleen Rasmussen, Sc.D., R.D. states, “Babies who are small for their gestational age — meaning they’re full-term but low-weight — can have all sorts of problems at birth and later in life, including respiratory, cardiovascular, and digestive issues” (Daly and Reece, 2019).
+In a medical review journal, Kathleen Rasmussen, Sc.D., R.D. states, “Babies who are small for their gestational age — meaning they’re full-term but low-weight — can have all sorts of problems at birth and later in life, including respiratory, cardiovascular, and digestive issues” (Daly and Reece, 2019).

 Of course, there are extremes to everything, and the goal is to keep you and baby as healthy as possible regardless of how much you weigh.
 But, the weight gain is normal and necessary during a multiple pregnancy.

 Written by: Kaleigh Eastep, Dietetic Intern